Herz und Mund und Tat und Leben, BWV 147: History and words

 The text for Advent was also suitable for a feast celebrating Mary in general.
 An anonymous librettist adapted the text for the different occasion, mainly by adding three recitatives that clarify the relation to Visitation.
-He made references to the gospel reading, for example mentioning in the fourth movement, as in verse 52 of the gospel, that "the arm of the Most High thrusts the mighty from their seat and exults the lowly, and in the eighth movement, as in verse 41, that the unborn child leaps in its mother's womb.
-The order of the arias was changed, their text changed mostly slightly but rewritten for the last aria, and the closing chorale was replaced by the 1661 hymn "Jesu, meiner Seelen Wonne" (Jesus, my soul's delight) by Martin Janus (or Jahn).
+He made references to the gospel reading, for example mentioning in the fourth movement, as in verse 52 of the gospel, that "the arm of the Most High thrusts the mighty from their seat and exalts the lowly," and in the eighth movement, as in verse 41, that the unborn child leaps in its mother's womb.
+The order of the arias was changed, and their texts were altered or (in the case of the last aria) completely rewritten; and the closing chorale was replaced by the 1661 hymn "Jesu, meiner Seelen Wonne" (Jesus, my soul's delight) by Martin Janus (or Jahn).
 Its stanzas 6 and 17 were selected to conclude the two parts of the new cantata which were performed before and after the sermon.
 They express a commitment of the believer, speaking in the first person, to hold Jesus as a high treasure.